skyfielders/python-skyfield/skyfield/documentation/time.rst

 To avoid an off-by-one error,
 astronomers usually ignore BC and count backwards through a year zero and on into negative years.
-So negative year *-n* is what might otherwise be called either “*n+1* BC” or perhaps “*n+1* BCE” in a history textbook.
+So negative year *−n* is what might otherwise be called either “*n+1* BC” or “*n+1* BCE” in a history textbook.

-More than two million days have passed since 4714 BC so modern dates tend to be rather large numbers:
+More than two million days have passed since 4714 BC, so modern dates tend to be rather large numbers:

 .. testcode::